-Calculates the cumulative distribution of overlaps for a query set to a reference assembly refAssembly A character vector specifying the reference genome assembly (\e.g.\ 'hg19').
+Calculates the cumulative distribution of overlaps for a query set to a reference assembly query A GenomicRanges or GenomicRangesList object with query regions refAssembly A character vector specifying the reference genome assembly (e.g. 'hg19').
+This will be used to grab chromosome sizes with getTSSs.